diojin/mockingjay/docs/algorithm.md

 **RadixSort(Q, n, p, r)**
 Q: input data in a queue
 n: size of input data
 p: amount of digits of each element, should be same for each element
 r: Radix for each digit, for a decimal number, it is 2

 1. simply put input data in queue Q, create queues Q0, Q1, ..., Q(r-1) for each value for radix
 2. For j = 0 to p-1 Do
     1. clear Q0, Q1, ..., Q(r-1)
     2. While Q Not Empty Do
             X <= Q
             Get jth digit of X as D(j),
             Put X to Q(D(j))
-    3. Merge Q0, Q1,..., Q(r-1) intoto Q
+    3. Merge Q0, Q1,..., Q(r-1) into Q

 ```scala
   def radixSort(source: Array[String], radix: Int) {